mrblog/KiraDB/README.md

 ### `STORE_MODE_BACKING` Using a Backing Store

-In this mode, KiraDB works with a connected `BackingStore` fas the authoritative  object repository.
+In this mode, KiraDB works with a connected `BackingStore` for the authoritative  object repository.
 If the index should become corrupt, it could be rebuilt from the backing store.

 KiraDB includes two included backing store implementations, a simple File-based object store (`FileBackingStore`) and an Amazon S3 based backing store (`S3BackingStore`)